relrod/callsign-gem/README.markdown

 Invalid callsigns, or attempts to use `callsign` when callook.info is down for its daily update will result in an exception being thrown.
-You should catch this if you need to handle it gracefully.
+You should catch these if you need to handle it gracefully.

+They are called `InvalidCallsignException` and `CallookUpdateException` respectively.

     >> require 'rubygems'
     >> require 'callsign'